 Stamped cards are available as single stamped cards, double (reply) stamped cards, and in sheets of 40 for customer imprinting.
 Single and double stamped cards are 3-1/2 inches high by 5-1/2 inches long.
 Sheets must be cut to this size so that the stamp is in the upper right corner of each card.
 The USPS does not offer personalized stamped cards (cards imprinted with a return address).

 2.3.2 Fee for Stamped Cards

-Fee, in addition to the postage value preprinted on the card:
+Fee is in addition to the postage value preprinted on the card.
+See Notice 123- Price List.